 You should expect to launch new products and services at your business.
 Contact your insurer anytime you introduce an item that differs considerably from your existing offerings.
 For example, if you own a gym and decide to bring in childcare services, you need to communicate this change with the insurance provider.
 This new service comes with distinct liabilities a gym might not encounter otherwise, making it necessary for the insurer to update your policy.

 These examples are only a handful of changes businesses commonly experience — plenty of other factors can affect your insurance needs.
 Whenever you experience a shift, get in touch with your business insurance policyholder to reevaluate.
-You also should reach out to your provider if you are unsure if recent changes to your business will impact your insurance needs.
+You should also reach out to your provider if you are unsure if recent changes to your business will impact your insurance needs.

 Work With A Specialized Agent